Kernel Truncated Regression Representation for Robust Subspace Clustering

-To group the data drawn from multiple nonlinear subspaces, in this paper, we propose a novel nonlinear subspace clustering method, termed kernel truncated regression representation (KTRR).
-Our basic idea is based on the following assumption, i.e. there exists a projection space in which the data can be linearly represented.
-To illustrate this simple but effective idea, we give a toy example in Fig.~\ref{fig:transformation}.
-The proposed method consists of the following steps: 1) projecting the input into another space via an implicit nonlinear transformation; 2) calculating the global self-expression of the whole data set in the projection space in which the data can be linearly reconstructed; 3) eliminating the effect of errors such as Gaussian noise by zeroing trivial coefficients; 4) constructing a Laplacian graph using the obtained coefficients; 5) solving a generalized Eigen-decomposition problem and obtain clustering with k-means.
-The contributions and novelty of this work could be summarized as follows:
+Note that these subspace clustering methods are originally developed to handle the data that are (approximately) drawn from a union of linear subspaces.
+They may not be able to obtain a satisfactory clustering result when the input data points lie on a set of nonlinear subspaces.
+In real-world systems, however, most of the collected data are located on nonlinear subspaces~\cite{seung2000manifold, kang2017kernel}.
+It brings a challenge to linear subspace clustering methods and limits their applications in the real world.
+Even though there are some deep learning-based clustering approaches~\cite{peng2018stru} are developed to tackle this challenge, they usually need a large amount of data to be available and have high computational complexity, which hinders their applications largely.

-\begin{itemize} \item We propose a novel method which can cluster the data points drawn from multiple nonlinear subspaces.
-To the best of our knowledge, this is the first nonlinear extension of TRR and one of the first several nonlinear clustering approaches. \item We develop a closed-form solution to our method.
-This makes our method very efficient, and useful for large-scale data sets. \item Different from most existing subspace clustering methods like SSC and LRR, KTRR achieves robustness by eliminating the impact of noises in the projection space instead of input space.
-In other words, KTRR does not require the prior on the structure of errors, which is more competitive to handle corrupted subspaces.
-Extensive experimental results show that our method significantly outperforms ten other state-of-the-art subspace clustering algorithms regarding accuracy, robustness, and computational cost. \end{itemize}
+To cluster the data drawn from a union of nonlinear subspaces, in this paper, we propose a novel robust subspace clustering method, termed kernel truncated regression representation (KTRR).
+Our basic idea is based on the assumption that there exists a hidden space in which the data can be linearly represented by each other.
+To illustrate this simple but effective idea, we provide a toy example in Fig.~\ref{fig:transformation}.
+From the example, we can see that the data points lie on three curves in the input space so that they cannot be linearly represented with each other directly.
+After a nonlinear transformation, these data points lie on three lines in the hidden space and can be linearly represented by each other.
+The proposed method consists of the following four steps: 1) projecting the data from the input space into a hidden space in which the mapped data lie on linear subspaces; 2) calculating the global self-expression of the whole data set in the hidden space; 3) eliminating the impact of noise, such as Gaussian noise, by zeroing trivial coefficients; 4) constructing a Laplacian graph using the obtained coefficients and solving a generalised Eigen-decomposition problem to obtain the clustering membership with the algorithm of k-means.